Skip to main content

 Antibiotics

 The gut microbiota Antibiotic-associated diarrhea Have you heard of "dysbiosis"?
-Obesity Type 2 diabetes Asthma Functional gastrointestinal disorders
+Obesity Type 2 diabetes Asthma and microbiota Functional gastrointestinal disorders

 As the main tool in the fight against bacterial infections, antibiotics save lives.
 However, in destroying the species that cause the infections, they also eradicate the good bacteria in our bodies, known as the microbiota, and can cause side effects especially in our gut flora.1